 Further, OHAs Strategic Plan provides greater clarity in its role toward fulfilling its mission.
 Specifically, to achieve its Priorities and Strategic Results, in order to, implement the Strategic Plan, OHA underwent a major organizational realignment throughout the remaining fiscal year.
 This realignment involved the establishment of functional Lines of Business (LOB) that are consistent with the roles of the organization: Research, Advocacy, and Asset Management.
 This new structure replaces OHAs previous structure of topic-specific hale with functional lines of business and programs.
 A major aspect of this structure is to create an organizational environment that is reliant upon and supportive of collaboration and coordination among the staff.

 In the past OHA maintained one researcher to support the research effort of the entire agency.
-Under the new structure research is a separate division.
+Under the new structure research became a separate division.

 Research has the responsibility to compile and gather data to identify gaps and issues; inform OHAs advocacy efforts; and ensure that OHAs actions and initiatives are based on the best information available.
 Under the new structure research comprises of three sections:

 Demography: provides population and other special research data and analysis services to validate decisions based on quantitative and social demographic information.

 Land, Culture & History: provides quantitative, qualitative, and comparative research on land, culture, and history using credible historical analysis, ancestral knowledge regarding traditional cultural practices, customs, and beliefs.

 Special Projects: provides an applied research services which factually identifies issues and trends to inform advocacy, policy, and operational initiatives.

 In 2012, the Program Improvement Program (PIP) with its three (3) staff were transfered from the Executive Office (EO) to Research.

 Program Improvement: provides evaluation services primarily for OHAs Grants Program and other OHA funded initiatives.